elpatron68/SnowRunner-Tool/Readme.md

 ## Installation

 1. Microsoft .NET Framework 4.7.2. **must be installed** for *SnowRunner-Tool* to start.
 It should deliver with Windows Updates, but it is not a mandatory update.
 You can download .NET Framework 4.7.2 [here](http://go.microsoft.com/fwlink/?linkid=863262).
-2. Download the latest version from [Releases](https://github.com/elpatron68/SnowRunner-Tool/releases) and unzip the files to a location of your choice.
+2. Download the latest version from [Github Releases](https://github.com/elpatron68/SnowRunner-Tool/releases) or [mod.io](https://snowrunner.mod.io/snowrunner-tool/#15370) and unzip the files to a location of your choice. *Never download from any other website*!
 3. Start `SnowRunner-Tool.exe` or create a desktop shortcut.
 Windows will warn you about using suspicious software as this program is not signed with a valid certificate.
 You have to accept this at the first start.